baxrob/patr/README.md

 ## Patr - a step sequencer

-Simple monophonic note sequencer, built on web-audio.
+Simple monophonic note sequencer, built on the [Web Audio API].
 With some experimental js approaches that are probably not recommended.

 This is considered alpha version 0.02.
 The code isn't likely to be something you'd want to fork or adapt in it's present state.
 The application can be a bit fun to play with, though.